-Contacts at level c are made to persuade authors to make or accept major revisions in the approach and content of documents, to gain cooperation from program officials in publishing materials as written and designed and to discuss with representatives of other agencies or public action groups with differing points of view the impact of materials being prepared in their areas of responsibility or interest.
+Contacts made at level c generally are to persuade authors to make or accept major revisions in the approach and content of documents, to gain cooperation from program officials in publishing materials as written and designed or to discuss with representatives of other agencies or public action groups with differing points of view the impact of materials being prepared in their areas of responsibility or interest.
 Tact and persuasion are required in convincing individuals to accept presentations that are not fully in accord with their perceptions or that represent opposing viewpoints from their own.
 Tact is also required in overcoming pride of authorship when negotiating major changes in documents or in arriving at a consensus that expresses an organization's position.
-The appellant's position does not meet level c in that the individuals contacted by the appellant are generally cooperative and do not require significant persuasion to gain their cooperation.
-The appellant's contacts with the press are only for the purpose of getting permission to use their photographs in [the large organization's] publications.
+The individuals contacted by the appellant are generally cooperative and do not require significant persuasion to gain their cooperation.
+Level c is not fully met.